 The Computer Lab, with five dedicated workstations, serves as a student research resource.
 These workstations are in the Library Reading room.
-They offer access to basic Microsoft Office suite applications, presentation software, and the Internet as well as to all library online resources.
-There is also one copy of BibleWorks 10.
-All computers can display Korean and Chinese text.
-Nothing can be saved overnight on the computers disk drives.
+They offer access to basic Microsoft Office suite applications, presentation software, and the Internet, and all Library online resources, and the computers can accept and display Korean and Chinese characters.
+One computer has a licensed copy of Bible Works 10.

 The computer lab is open whenever the Library is open.
-Report computer or network problems to the Patron Services Desk.
+You must store your work to the cloud or USB drive, not the computer's storage device.
+Report computer or network problems to the Circulation Desk.